Ethanlloyd21/Weather-Dashboard/README.md

 ![](/image/weather.PNG)

+### User story
+As a traveler
+I want to see the weather outlook for multiple cities so that I can plan a trip accordingly

 ### How does it work?

 1. When the app is launched, a geolocation API locates the user's location and uses that coordinates to view the user's current location weather.